 So if you haven’t yet taken the survey, go do it!
 Remember that it closes on 1 September 2017.
 Here again is the link:

-[Thanks for reading!
-You might also like “LDS Church Has No Official Position on Human Evolution”.]
+If you like these thoughts, you might also like “LDS Church Has No Official Position on Human Evolution.”